lazarchuk-v/JS_miniproject/README.md

 Conclusion 💡
 -------------

 This project is a simple example of how to use the `fetch` API to retrieve data from a REST API and display it on a web page.
 It demonstrates my understanding of promises, the `fetch` API, and dynamic HTML creation.
-I hope you find it atmospheric!
+I hope you find it <b>atmospheric</b>!